helm/charts/stable/g2/README.md

 --authorization-mode=RBAC
 ```

-To determine if your cluster supports RBAC, run the the following command:
+To determine if your cluster supports RBAC, run the following command:

 ```console
 $ kubectl api-versions | grep rbac